christopherobin/mage/lib/logger/README.md

 Logging
 =======

 Wherever meaningful, error level logging should receive an Error object.

 ## Examples

 ### try-catch block
-``
+`
 try {
-        throw new SyntaxError('You are too grey for me');
+        throw new Error('You are too grey for me');
+} catch (error) {
+        mithril.core.logger.error(error);
 }
-catch (err) {
-        mithril.core.logger.error(err);
-}
-``

-### Pass an on-the-fly error object

-``
-function callbackFunction (err, data) {
-        if (err) {
-            mithril.core.logger.error(new Error(err));
-        }

-        mithril.core.logger.debug('so far, so, good').data(data);
-}
-``
+`

+### Passing rich data that certain logging services may be able to query

+`
+mithril.core.logger.debug('Trying to run quest', questId).data(questData);
+`

+### Passing details

+`
+mithril.core.logger.debug('User logged in', actorId) .details('Used Facebook mobile login') .details('URL', facebookServiceUrl);
+`

-## Default Mithril Channels
+## Built-in Logging Channels

-The default channels have been expanded to be more granular and more meaningful; this should help production operation by allowing us to throw alerts properly (only 3-4 emergencies or alerts a minute should alert operation, but it might take 100's of user errors a minute to trigger the same alerting)
+The default channels have been expanded to be more granular and more meaningful;
+this should help production operation by allowing us to throw alerts properly (only 3-4 emergencies or alerts a minute should alert operation, but it might take 100's of user errors a minute to trigger the same alerting).

 ### emergency

-Internal service or external service unavailability
+Internal service or external service unavailability.
+The app cannot boot or stopped unexpectedly.

 ### alert

+There are major issues that affect the correct operation of the application.
 * Internal service (datastore API call, etc) or external service
 * API calls throw Exception or return errors

 ### critical

-An request has broken; user session or data is broken or corrupted
+A user request has gone wrong; user session or data is broken or corrupted.
+The user is expected to require a restart.

 ### error

-An user request has errored; unhanded exceptions
+A user request has errored and the user experience is expected to be negatively impacted.

 ### warning

-* User requests is in an unusual state, but the situation has been handled gracefully
+Acceptable problems that are expected to happen and will always be dealt with gracefully.
+* A user made an unusual request
 * System warning

 ### notice

-Service setup completion, build completion, and other non-error state change within the game.
+Events regarding the state of services.
+Server up, server down, setup completion, build completion, and other non-error state change within the game.

 ### info

-Requests and outcomes: SHOULD include meaningful data in regards to mutation of the user's related data
+Summarizing requests from the end-user and their outcomes.

 ### debug

-Relevant game debugging information: internal process of a request
+Relevant game debugging information that goes beyond verbose.
+Always turned on during development.

-### vebose
+### verbose

-Mithril internal.
-Use this to see Mithril internal info (NEVER LOG TO THIS AS A GAME DEVELOPER)
+For very low-level debug information (I/O details, etc).
+Often used by Mithril internals.

 ### time

-Generally used for storing benchmark information.
+Generally used for logging benchmark information.